 Key design principle from the sources: Use pass/fail judgments over point ratings.
 Likert scales (1-5) produce inconsistent, unactionable results.
 Instead of one judge rating “quality: 3/5”, decompose into multiple focused binary judges, each with their own rubric (accuracy: PASS/FAIL, groundedness: PASS/FAIL, completeness: PASS/FAIL).
 Far more actionable.
 The judge model should be at least as capable as the model being evaluated and should return structured output (JSON with score, reasoning, citations).

-For the cleaning agent, the summary quality judge looks like this:
+For example, for a data cleaning agent, the summary quality judge looks like this:

 | |